Denmark–Ukraine relations

 Denmark–Ukraine relations are the current and historical relations between Denmark and Ukraine.
 Denmark recognized Ukraine on 31 December 1991, and diplomatic relations were established on 12 February 1992.

 Denmark supports Ukraine in line with the Eastern Partnership and has contributed to reforming various Ukrainian sectors.
 Denmark has been described as a key partner for Ukraine.
-Denmark is a member of the European Union, which Ukraine applied for in 2022.
+Denmark is a member of the NATO and EU, which Ukraine applied for in 2022.
 Both countries are members of the Council of Europe and the United Nations.

 Denmark has since the Russian invasion of Ukraine aided the Armed Forces of Ukraine with around 8.5 billion euros.

 Early ties

 In 1918 or 1919, Denmark recognized the Ukrainian People's Republic.

 From 1921 to 1991, Ukraine was part of the Soviet Union as the Ukrainian Soviet Socialist Republic.
 Denmark on the other hand is member of the Western Bloc, being a founding member of NATO.
 The two countries had no official ties during this period and diplomacy was conducted with the Soviet Union in the Danish embassy in Moscow.

 Following the independence of Ukraine on 24 August 1991, Denmark recognized the latter on 31 December 1991.
 Formal diplomatic relations was established weeks later, on 12 February 1992.